brayprecision/ERP-System/README.md

 Open `http://localhost:3000`.
 A local SQLite database (`backend/bperp.db`) is created automatically on first run.

-> **Startup fails with `ERR_DLOPEN_FAILED` or "compiled against a different Node.js version"?**
+> **Startup fails with `ERR_DLOPEN_FAILED`, "No native build was found", or "compiled against a different Node.js version"?**
 > ```bash
 > cd backend
 > npm rebuild better-sqlite3 bcrypt
 > ```
 > Then run `npm run dev` again.
-This happens when the native modules were previously built for Electron's embedded Node instead of your system Node.
+This compiles the native modules from source for your current Node.js version.
+Requires a C++ toolchain (see Prerequisites above).

 ### Option 2: Desktop app (Electron)